Can You Put And After Semicolon

 The Role of Coordinating Conjunctions

 Coordinating conjunctions (and, but, or, nor, for, so, yet) are used to connect words, phrases, and clauses.
-When these conjunctions link two independent clauses, a comma typically precedes the conjunction.
+Day to day, when these conjunctions link two independent clauses, a comma typically precedes the conjunction.
 The presence of a coordinating conjunction usually negates the need for a semicolon.

 For example: